Jawad63/CYA-Project/README.md

 # CYA-Project

-This is the project for faruk, gilles and ismail's website.
+This is the project for faruk and gilles website.